Part 2: Objects and Properties

 Basic 3D Tiles

-STK 12 adds the ability to include 3DTileset geometry (e.g., massive city models, photogrammetry, etc) computationally in your analysis.
-The constraint 3DTiles Mask is available for Facility, Target, and Place objects, as well as all vehicle types.
-This allows for 3D Tileset geometry to obstruct visibility when computing access.
-You can use a 3D Titleset hosted in GCS, Cesium ion, or from the local file system for analysis with this constraint.
+STK 12 added the ability to include 3DTileset geometry (e.g., massive city models, photogrammetry, etc.) computationally in your analysis.
+The constraint 3DTiles Mask is available for Facility, Target, and Place objects as well as all vehicle types.
+You can apply 3D Tileset geometry to access calculations to determine obstructions due to terrain and stationary objects.
+You can use a 3D Titleset hosted in GCS, Cesium ion, or from the local file system for analysis.

 Basic Global Attributes